heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 >
 > Check the **Allow edits by maintainers** checkbox.

+Fill the description with `#<number of the issue you created earlier>` or `Fixes #<number of the issue you created earlier>` or `Closes #<number of the issue you created earlier>`.
+This will automatically link the issue to the pull request.

 Once the description is filled, click on the **Create pull request** button.

-Associate the pull request with the issue you created earlier from the right panel.
-This will automatically close the issue once the pull request is merged, closing the loop.
-You have to do this manually.

 You might want to continue to work on the pull request.
 You can do so by pushing new commits to the branch.
 You can also add a comment to the pull request if you